DhomneShruti/CODTECH-Task-1/README.md

 2.*Create the GUI*: Design a simple interface using tkinter that includes:

-    Entry widgets for users to input numbers.
+    -Entry widgets for users to input numbers.

-    Buttons for different arithmetic operations (+, -, *, /).
+    -Buttons for different arithmetic operations (+, -, *, /).

-    Another Entry widget or Label to display the result.
+    -Another Entry widget or Label to display the result.

 3.*Define Functions*: Create functions that will perform the arithmetic operations when the user clicks the corresponding button:

-    Addition (+)
+    -Addition (+)

-    Subtraction (-)
+    -Subtraction (-)

-    Multiplication (*)
+    -Multiplication (*)

     Division (/)